-Of course the most obvious reason is to have a promotion — say, 20% off for email option, hosting a limited-time seasonal sale, etc.
+The most obvious reason is to have a promotion — say, 20% off, hosting a limited-time seasonal sale, etc.

 You can also use a coupon code to let clients access packages for free.
 This is what you’ll do if you want to accept payment outside Paperbell.
 Maybe you have a client who has paid by wire transfer, but you want to track and deliver the service in Paperbell.
 Simply create a 100%-off coupon code that you share just with them so that they can easily “buy” your package in Paperbell for free.

 Coupon codes are also useful for giving special prices to VIP clients.
 For example, you could give clients who already have an ongoing subscription with you a coupon code to purchase additional one-off sessions at a discount.

 How can I create a coupon code?

 To create a new coupon code, click the add button, enter the code (what your clients will type in to redeem the coupon) and choose the percentage off discount.
 That’s it!
 You can create as many codes as you like.